Rengsey/IoT_Fun_Final_Project_G9/Cucumber_Coding/readme.md

-here is the code of cucumber in ArduinoIDE file.
+# Here is the code of cucumber in ArduinoIDE file.